 As we navigate through the coronavirus (COVID-19) outbreak, we want our loyal fans to know that we are monitoring this situation closely and are following updates from the CDC and our local health officials.
-At this time, most Poppo’s locations are open for dine-in per guidelines, as well as takeout, third party delivery, and curbside pickup.
+At this time, all Poppo’s locations are open for dine-in per guidelines, as well as takeout, third party delivery, and curbside pickup.
 Customers can order on our website, app, or on location.

 Poppo’s Taqueria® is a family owned and operated Mexican inspired restaurant.
 We trace our roots to street food of San Francisco’s Mission District.
 Poppo’s offers unique, layered flavors through the use of real, fresh ingredients, hard work, and the passionate application of skill.
 We take a no compromise approach in everything we do.
 Our mission is to redefine the fast casual food experience, to exceed reasonable expectations, and to do things no one else is doing.
 We put our hearts and minds into every aspect of our craft, the seen and the unseen, because we believe the difference can be felt, experienced and tasted.

 Love Shared is a reflection of our values and beliefs at Poppo’s.
 We don’t compromise or take the cheap/easy way out because it’s not who we are.
 With deep roots and passions for the food we make and serve, we approach everything with this mindset of putting the community first.
 One example is our Poppo’s Pups program!
 People come together over food.
 So share a table, share a story.
 We’re putting love into your meal, so chow down and share the love.